-But, being an introvert, the ISFJ may work so quietly and swiftly in the background that others are unaware that they’re teetering on the edge of burnout.
+But, being an introvert, the ISFJ may work so quietly in the background that others are unaware they’re teetering on the edge of burnout.
 Yes, ISFJs are masters of holiday cheer, but that doesn’t mean they couldn’t use a little help, please.
 Don’t expect the ISFJ to directly ask for it (they wouldn’t want to burden you).
 Instead, find them in the kitchen and ask how you can lend a hand.

-ISTP — time away from the crowds to tinker
+ISTP — time to tinker

 The quiet rebels of the Myers-Briggs world, ISTPs would gladly trade all the holiday hubbub for some time to tinker in their garage or workshop alone.
 Give them a video game to play or a robot to build over small talk with distant relatives any day.
 Of course, ISTPs will still probably make an appearance — if for nothing but to sit back and watch what offends everyone this year!

-Like their Judging counterparts the ISFJs, ISFPs will enjoy spending time with family and friends during the holiday season.
+Like their Judging counterparts the ISFJs, ISFPs enjoy spending time with family and friends during the holiday season.
 The spirit of giving is close the ISFP’s heart, and they may find themselves feeling quite happy as they enjoy the aesthetics of the winter season and bake, decorate, or shop.
 Similar to ISFJs, ISFPs tend to be very good at gift-giving, knowing just the right present for everyone on their list (even if they are the ones closing down the mall on Christmas Eve with last-minute shopping).
 They hate the rampant commercialization of the holidays and instead enjoy the deeper meaning the season brings.
 More than anything, they just want to kick back with those closest to their heart, keeping it casual and chill.

 But don’t expect the same old thing you did last year.
 Not tied to tradition, ISFPs are free-thinkers who are always putting a unique twist on everything they touch.
-If last Christmas was spent in a cozy, snow-swept cabin, this year, they might be planning a family snorkeling trip to the tropics.
+If last Hanukah was spent in a cozy, snow-swept cabin, this year, they might be planning a family snorkeling trip to the tropics.

 INTJ — for everything to go exactly as planned

 What does an INTJ want for the holidays?
-Exactly whatever they’ve been silently planning in their head since August.
+Whatever they’ve been silently planning in their head since August.
 As Thinkers and Judgers, INTJs are known for their mastermind powers of strategy and planning.
 Often, they have a very specific vision for how they want things to go, and the holidays are no exception.
 They’ve got it all figured out, from the wine to pair with the appetizer to how to optimally arrange the presents under the Christmas tree.